 Let's talk about something a little less glamorous but very important: anal glands.
 If you've ever had to deal with your dog scooting across the floor, you know this can be a tricky issue.
 Pumpkin can help here, too.
 The fiber creates bulkier stools, which apply gentle, natural pressure on the anal glands during a bowel movement, helping them express on their own.
 This can reduce the need for manual expression and keep your dog more comfortable.
 Beyond the digestive perks, most dogs absolutely love the taste of pumpkin.
 It makes a fantastic, low-calorie addition to their food bowl that they'll see as a special treat.

-Safe Pumpkin Products for Your Dog
+Which Pumpkin Products Are Safe for Your Dog?

 When you're ready to add pumpkin to your dog's diet, it's crucial to choose the right kind.
 Not all pumpkin products are safe for our furry friends, but thankfully, there are several excellent options available.
 From simple canned puree to convenient supplements, you can easily find a healthy choice that works for you and your pup.
 Here’s a breakdown of what to look for and what to avoid to keep your dog's tail wagging.